MenakaRevel/MenakaRevel.github.io/_pages/home.md

 A co-authored paper was published in Remote Sensing of Environment, [How much inundation occurs in the Amazon River basin?](https://doi.org/10.1016/j.rse.2022.113099), led by [Ayan Santos Fleischmann](https://www.ufrgs.br/lsh/team/phd-students/ayan-santos-fleischmann/).
 This study compares 29 inundation datasets from remote sensing/hydrological modeling.
 The intercomparison can be viewed in [WebGIS application](https://amazon-inundation.herokuapp.com/).

 ### 29 Mar, 2022
-A Journal paper has been published in Water Resourses Reasearch.
-[Correction of river bathymetry parameters using the stage-discharge rating curve]("https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021WR031226"), A method to correct river bathymetry parameter using satellite and insitu data using stage-discharge relationship was prposed.
+A Journal paper has been published in Water Resources Research.
+[Correction of river bathymetry parameters using the stage-discharge rating curve]("https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021WR031226"), A method to correct river bathymetry parameter using satellite and in-situ data using stage-discharge relationship was proposed.

 ### 8 Dec, 2020
-A Journal paper has been published in Water Resourses Reasearch.[A framework for estimating global-scale river discharge by assimilating satellite altimetry]("https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020WR027876"), A framwork for global-scale discharge estimation using data assimilation of SWOT satellite data was prposed.
+A Journal paper has been published in Water Resources Research.[A framework for estimating global-scale river discharge by assimilating satellite altimetry]("https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020WR027876"), A framework for global-scale discharge estimation using data assimilation of SWOT satellite data was proposed.

 ### 01 Oct, 2019
-Strated working as a Project Researcher in [Institute of Industrial Science]("https://www.iis.u-tokyo.ac.jp/en/"), [The University of Tokyo]("https://www.u-tokyo.ac.jp/en/")
+Started working as a Project Researcher in [Institute of Industrial Science]("https://www.iis.u-tokyo.ac.jp/en/"), [The University of Tokyo]("https://www.u-tokyo.ac.jp/en/")

 ### 20 Sept, 2019
 Graduated Ph.D. from [Tokyo Institute of Technology]("https://www.titech.ac.jp/english/").

 ### 19 April, 2019
 A Journal paper has been published in Water.
-[A Physically Based Empirical Localization Method for Assimilating Synthetic SWOT Observations of a Continental-Scale River: A Case Study in the Congo Basin]("https://www.mdpi.com/2073-4441/11/4/829"), A novel apporach to hydrological data assimilation was prposed. -->
+[A Physically Based Empirical Localization Method for Assimilating Synthetic SWOT Observations of a Continental-Scale River: A Case Study in the Congo Basin]("https://www.mdpi.com/2073-4441/11/4/829"), A novel approach to hydrological data assimilation was proposed. -->